corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 ### Deployment details

-* Corda Nodes run in a Hot/Cold Setup.
+* Corda nodes run in a Hot/Cold Setup.
-* The Corda Node communicates with the Doorman (authentication) and Network Map (peer addresses) over HTTPS typically through an HTTP Proxy Server.
+* A Corda node communicates with the Doorman (authentication) and Network Map (peer addresses) over HTTPS typically through an HTTP Proxy Server.
-* The Corda Node communicates with peers on the Corda network communicating with Corda Firewall which has 2 parts, the Bridge and the Float.
+* A Corda node communicates with peers on the Corda network communicating with Corda Firewall which has 2 parts, the Bridge and the Float.
 The Float and Bridge components also check the certificate revocation list.
 * The Float’s job is to act as an inbound socket listener, capturing messages from peers and send them to the Bridge.
 The Float prevents the Node and Artemis server from being exposed to Peer Nodes.
 * The Bridge captures the inbound messages and sends them to the shared Artemis queue.
 The Bridge is typically configured to route through a SOCKS5 Proxy Server and also manages outgoing messages from the Node to Peers on the Network.
 The firewall between the Bridge and the DMZ is configured as an outbound only firewall.
 When communicating to the float, the bridge initiates the connection.
 * In an HA configuration Node A and Node B use a shared Artemis queue configured on an NFS mountpoint shared between VM A and VM B.